-Brown (Appellant) v The Scottish Ministers and others (Respondents) (Scotland)
+Brown (Appellant) v The Parole Board for Scotland, The Scottish Ministers and another (Respondents) (Scotland)

 Case ID: UKSC 2016/0079

 Does the implied ancillary duty in Article 5 ECHR to facilitate rehabilitation and release apply to recalled extended sentence prisoners?